seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 And rates my heart, and chides my thievish eye,
 Who, being rich enough in seeing her,
 Yet seeks elsewhere: and basest theft is that
-Which cannot cloak itself on poverty.—
+Which cannot cloak itself on poverty.--
 Now, boy, what news?

 **PRINCE EDWARD**